shardeum/shardus-core/README.md

 and it'll walk you through the steps to release the package.

+Note: You need to be running the correct version of node (to the T) in order to cut a release.
+The correct version is whatever is listed in the package.json engines.node property, which should be the same as in the docs.
+The script won't allow you to, but if you built it with a different version of node, everyone who wants to run it would have to switch as well, as bytenode requires you to use the exact same version of node to run it as to build it.

 ## Building / Developing

 If you want to build the project in order to develop off this source code, run: